Bartmr/be-in-public/tech/utilities/bash/random.md

 ## Conditions

 - See [Wrapper operators](#wrapper-operators)
+- Conditions evaluate the exit status of the command (be it `test` or any other).
+0 exit code is true, 1 is false.
 - `!` inverts the boolean result of an exit code
 - Aggregate conditions
   ```bash